Physio for Musicians

 Physio for musicians Perth

-We know musicians can practice anywhere from 8-10 hours a day, often repeating the same intricate hand movements over and over again.
-However, we look beyond the hands to support a performer's whole body, including posture, seating or standing positions, strength, recovery, and workload, to reduce the risk of:
+We know musicians can play and practice anywhere from 8-10 hours a day, often repeating the same intricate hand movements over and over again.
+We look beyond the hands to support a performer's whole body, including seating or standing positions, posture, strength, recovery, and workload, to reduce the risk of:

 • Repetitive strain injuries (RSI)